F-Lauria/caterminator/README.md

 1. Ensure your configuration files are set up in the config directory
     - Categories and keywork defined by you
     - paths
+2. **Prepare your bank statements:**
+   The PDF files you provide as input must have the following header row:
+   `["Date", "Description", "Debit", "Credit"]`
-2. Place your bank statements in the bank_statements directory
+3. Place your bank statements in the bank_statements directory
-3. Run the application using:
+4. Run the application using:

 ```bash
 python caterminator/main.py